linwatt/QAForCodio/.guides/content/Calabash-b773.md

 Calabash has two distinct parts:
 1) **Feature Files** -  *The What*
-Where the plain English gherkin scenarios are written
+Where the plain English gherkin scenarios are written There should be one feature file per screen
 2) **Step_definition File** - *The How*
 Where the code is written to exercise the gherkin statements in the feature files.